carreonalan/carreonalan/README.md

 I enjoy solving problems, building projects, and continuously learning new skills to grow as a professional in the tech field.

 - 🔭 I’m currently working on building projects in Python, C, and IT systems support.
-- 🌱 I’m currently learning computer science at CTU**, focusing on **data structures, security, and system administration.
+- 🌱 I’m currently learning computer science at CTU, focusing on data structures, security, and system administration.
 - 👯 I’m looking to collaborate on open-source projects, IT support tools, and automation scripts.
 - 🤔 I’m looking for help with improving my problem-solving skills in algorithms and best practices in DevOps/ITIL.
 - 💬 Ask me about IT support, troubleshooting, system analysis, Python, and C programming.